viktorminko/monitor/README.md

 ./monitor -workdir your_config_directory
 ```

- For other usage and deployment options see https://github.com/viktorminko/monitor_tools
+ For other usage and deployments options see https://github.com/viktorminko/monitor_tools